SuicidalBlob/MysteryVilla-PublicFiles/Mods info/ModsInfo.md

 * create new mini games.

 If an original file contains a list of things (eg: store files or clothing/misc files for charactesr), the data from your files will be added at the end of the already existing files.
 Otherwise it will overwrite (eg: dialogue files or outfit files)

+To add mods for the android build, you need a computer.
+The mods folder needs to pe places inside the folder:

+    Internal storage\Android\data\com.BlobProduction.MysteryVilla\files